 Marketing is an extremely multifaceted discipline.
 Accomplished marketers are therefore multi-skilled individuals.
 They may be specialists in pricing, marketing communications, product support, channel management, and other functions – or they may be generalists responsible for all of them.
-As a result they usually show interest in a variety of topics, “snacking” on many of them.
-Here are a few “bite-sized” nuggets for marketers to visualize new marketing strategies and tactics.
+As a result they usually show interest in a variety of topics.
+Here are the basics.

 Strategic Market-Based Planning

 A lengthy presentation from a 3-day professional development training program.

 Master five components: (01) Connect with customers; (02) Innovate; (03) Manage your brand; (04) Dominate channel strategy; (5) Maintain price integrity.